-- 1. Preparation of source material by: - Assessing the geometry (depth map) quality, if present, for each source view. - Splitting source views in groups. - Synthesizing an inpainted background view covering the whole field of view of the source views within each group. - Labeling source views as basic view or additional view. - 2.
-Encoding of each group separately (using the associated subset of split source views). - 3.
-Formatting of the bitstream (includes a merging substage to combine sub bitstreams of same type produced by each single-group encoder together) which is V3C sample stream with MIV extensions and related SEI messages. - 4.
-Encoding video sub bitstream: - a.
-HEVC encoding of video sub bitstreams (each separately) using HM.
-The presence of geometry video data (GVD), attribute video data (AVD) or occupancy video data (OVD) depends on the encoder configuration. - b.
-VVC encoding of video sub bitstreams (each separately) using VVenC.
-The presence of GVD, AVD or OVD depends on the encoder configuration. - 5.
-If packed video is enabled and video sub bitstreams are VVC encoded, then GVD, AVD, and OVD can be combined into packed video data (PVD). - 6.
-Multiplexing to combine the formatted bitstream with the video sub bitstream into a single MIV-complied bitstream.
+- Preparation of source material by: - Assessing the geometry (depth map) quality, if present, for each source view. - Splitting source views in groups. - Synthesizing an inpainted background view covering the whole field of view of the source views within each group. - Labeling source views as basic view or additional view. - Encoding of each group separately (using the associated subset of split source views). - Formatting of the bitstream (includes a merging substage to combine sub bitstreams of same type produced by each single-group encoder together) which is V3C sample stream with MIV extensions and related SEI messages. - If packed video is enabled, then geometry video data (GVD), attribute video data (AVD), and occupancy video data (OVD) can be combined into packed video data (PVD) per atlas. - Encoding video sub bitstreams based on their presence (i.e., the presence of GVD, AVD, OVD or PVD depends on the encoder configuration): - a.
+HEVC encoding of video sub bitstreams (each separately) using HM. - b.
+VVC encoding of video sub bitstreams (each separately) using VVenC. - Multiplexing to combine the formatted bitstream with the video sub bitstream into a single MIVcompliant bitstream.

-Figure 1.
-Top-level diagram of the TMIV group-based encoder
+Figure 1: Top-level diagram of the TMIV group-based encoder